dreshetnyak/AudioCat/README.md

 Bug.
 Multiple tags selection was allowed leading to inconsistent tags manipulation results.<br>
 Fix.
 Ordering columns now disabled.<br>
 New.
 Added the total files count.<br>
 Fix.
-Adjusted the hight of the selected file data fields.<br>
+Adjusted the height of the selected file data fields.<br>
 Fix.
 Ordering by column is now disabled for streams and chapters grid.<br>
 Fix.
 Set a minimal size for the right side panel.<br>
 Bug.
 Adding an image would fail if m4b file contained chapters.<br>